 NOTE: Middle-school students wishing to work out after school may ride any of the school buses from Riverview to PHS.

 Heather Bassett has joined the Community Fitness Center staff as a NASM-Certified Personal Trainer and Certified Nutrition Coach.

 Interested Fitness Center members can begin with fitness and/or nutrition assessment, which take about 45 minutes each and include regular check-ins along with a brief follow-up session about a month later.
 Members new to fitness may benefit from doing the fitness assessments to get comfortable in a workout routine and work toward personal goals.
 Nurtrition coaching will help those interested gain general nutrition knowledge, set goals, and work toward changing behaviors to help reach those goals.

 Personal training features individual or small group (up to 4 members) options.
 This is a good opportunity for any fitness level.
 It is a great next step for those looking for more after their assessments.
 It can also be for members who are looking to change up their routine to continue to reach personal goals, or for those needing accountability.

 Assessments, training, and coaching are available by appointment only; contact Heather at firstname.lastname@example.org.

-Park in the visitor lot in front of the addition or in the student lot south of the building and enter Door 18 (Community Ed & Rec/District entrance).
+Participants should park in the visitor lot in front of the addition or in the student lot south of the building and enter Door 18 (Community Ed & Rec/District entrance).
 No pre-registration is necessary and walking is free, but be sure to sign the roster located outside the Fitness Center each visit to help us gauge interest in this activity.

-Please help protect the track surface by observing the following rules:
+Please help protect the track surface by observing the following: